-It's Independence Day in the USA, and to celebrate this year's holiday, we've come up with 10 reasons why the Bundesliga should be thankful for the gifts generously bestowed by Uncle Sam over the years…
+It's Thanksgiving in the USA, and to celebrate this year's holiday, we've come up with 10 reasons why the Bundesliga should be thankful for the gifts generously bestowed by Uncle Sam over the years…

 1) Mate the trailblazer